-There’s a sense of irony how a maiden season of promise for City of Hull Academy both started and ended with draws against Wigan but that’s how it’s panned out as Danny Wilson’s outfit once again matched the pinnacle of academy rugby league with in 12-12 stalemate.
+There’s a sense of irony how a maiden season of promise for City of Hull Academy both started and ended with draws against Wigan but that’s how it’s panned out as Danny Wilson’s outfit once again matched the pinnacle of academy rugby league with a 12-12 stalemate.

 In fact, the reins have now been passed onto assistant Jason Netherton, who couldn’t have been prouder of his side, who at times were heroic against a physically superior Wigan outfit.